roots/docs/trellis/ssl.md

 ### `hsts_include_subdomains`

 HSTS should ideally be applied to all subdomains as well which is why `hsts_include_subdomains` defaults to `true`.
-This means that if you have HSTS enabled on `example.com`, then *all* its subdomains (`*.example.com`) will also be forced over HTTPS.
+This means that if you have HSTS enabled on `example.com`, then *all- its subdomains (`*.example.com`) will also be forced over HTTPS.

 If you have a WordPress site on `example.com` and you also serve another application from a subdomain such as `internalapp.example.com`, you may need to remove the "include subdomains" header option if it can't be served via HTTPS.